New Faces of 1937: Reception

 The film recorded a loss of $258,000.
 Reviews were mixed.

-The film was meant to be the first in a series of musical revues designed to introduce new RKO talent, but this did not eventuate.
-Film writers Richard B. Jewell and Vernon Harbin wrote that:
+The film was intended to be the first in a series of musical revues designed to introduce new RKO talent, but this did not eventuate.
+Film writers Richard B. Jewell and Vernon Harbin wrote that: "Containing not a single memorable musical number or inspired comedy routine, this tedious mish-mash caused the studio embarrassment a-plenty.
+Theatre owners and audiences displayed such hostility towards the Edward Small production in general, and Penner and Parkyakaras in particular, that RKO cancelled plans to make a New Faces of 1938."

-Containing not a single memorable musical number or inspired comedy routine, this tedious mish-mash caused the studio embarrassment a-plenty.
-Theatre owners and audiences displayed such hostility towards the Edward Small production in general, and Penner and Parkyakaras in particular, that RKO cancelled plans to make a New Faces of 1938.
+Variety gave the film a negative review, and recommended that it be cut by twenty minutes as it "will bog down."
+The reviewer commented, "New Faces of 1937 is not a good picture ...
+It's a hodgepodge of vaudeville, nightclub and radio talent."